 Origin of the Name

 Why it was called Pirate Alley is left to conjecture, but there are some facts to consider.
 Looking down the alley, you will notice that the St. Louis Cathedral is on one side.
 On the other is the Cabildo (the Old Spanish Governor's Mansion), and directly behind the Cabildo was the Spanish Dungeon.
-Seems find it hard to believe that pirates would hang out between a dungeon and a church.
+Some find it hard to believe that pirates would hang out between a dungeon and a church.

 More likely, the term reflected an expression of the times.
 Just as we hear today, expressions like "being brought to the lock-up" or being "stuffed into a paddy wagon", it most likely was an expression that suggested being thrown into the dungeon.
 It may have been something like "they will take you down Pirate Alley."
 Who knows?